Mobile, Alabama: Other sports and facilities

-Parks and other attractions
+Parks and recreation

 The Mobile Botanical Gardens feature a variety of flora spread over 100 acre.
 It contains the Millie McConnell Rhododendron Garden with 1,000 evergreen and native azaleas and the 30 acre Longleaf Pine Habitat.
 Bellingrath Gardens and Home, located on Fowl River, is a 65 acre botanical garden and historic 10500 sqft mansion that dates to the 1930s.
 The 5 Rivers Delta Resource Center is a facility that allows visitors to learn about and access the Mobile, Tensaw, Apalachee, Middle, Blakeley, and Spanish rivers.
 It was established to serve as an easily accessible gateway to the Mobile-Tensaw River Delta.
 It offers boat and adventure tours, a small theater, an exhibit hall, meeting facilities, walking trails, and a canoe and kayak landing.

 Mobile has more than 45 public parks within its limits, with some that are of special note.
 Bienville Square is a historic park in the Lower Dauphin Street Historic District.
 It assumed its current form in 1850 and is named for Mobile's founder, Jean-Baptiste Le Moyne, Sieur de Bienville.
 It was once the principal gathering place for residents, when the city was smaller, and remains popular today.
 Cathedral Square is a one-block performing arts park, also in the Lower Dauphin Street Historic District, which is overlooked by the Cathedral Basilica of the Immaculate Conception.

-The Fort of Colonial Mobile is a reconstruction of the city's original Fort Condé, built on the original fort's footprint.
-It serves as the official welcome center and a colonial-era living history museum.
 Spanish Plaza is a downtown park that honors the Spanish phase of the city between 1780 and 1813.
 It features the Arches of Friendship, a fountain presented to Mobile by the city of Málaga, Spain.
 Langan Park, the largest of the parks at 720 acre, features lakes, natural spaces, and contains the Mobile Museum of Art, Azalea City Golf Course, Mobile Botanical Gardens and Playhouse in the Park.